ryvdx/sveltekit-keycloak-multitenant/README.md

 # sveltekit-keycloak-multitenant
 For adding multi-tenant authentication and authorization in SvelteKit apps using KeyCloak.
+Uses a Hybrid Authentication flow and JWT tokens.

 # Motivation
 Wanted to find a cost effective solution for multitenant authentication in SvelteKit apps.
 Most solutions and online examples are built for single-tenancy, or quickly expanding on authentication providers and social logins.
 (B2C apps)